VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2_copy/step2.md

 ![if-else](./assets/ifelse.png)<br>

-You don't have to understand `if` statements right now - we'll cover those in the next module.
+You don't have to understand `if` statements right now - we'll cover those in the next section.
 But here's why comparisons can come in handy, and why Python can be a versatile language.

 ```
 age = 17